EricCodeMonkey/ericcodemonkey.github.io/_posts/2024-11-30-how to persist resolv in WSL.md

 Enjoy it.

+> [!NOTE]
-NOTES: chattr command is used to change the file or directory attributes. +i means "make the file immutable, it cannot be modified, delete, renamed, or linked"
+> chattr command is used to change the file or directory attributes. +i means "make the file immutable, it cannot be modified, delete, renamed, or linked"